Memorials

 Surviving her are two sons, Wayne Owen and his wife, Doris, of Scarborough, Maine, and Dennis Owen and his wife, Pamela, of Leominster; a sister, Ruth McCaffrey of Leominster; five grandchildren and 11 great-grandchildren.

-Her ashes will be dispersed off the coast of Maine.
+Her ashes were dispersed off the coast of Maine.

 Joseph A. Smith 1921 - 2007